cfengine/documentation/guide/latest-release/supported-platforms.markdown

 ---

 CFEngine works on a wide range of platforms, and the CFEngine team strives to provide support for the platforms most frequently used by our users.
+CFEngine provides [binary packages of the Enterprise edition][enterprise software download page] for all supported platforms and [binary packages for popular Linux distributions for the Community edition][community download page].

 ## Enterprise Server ##